-The Grade 1 listed castle was a 10th Century Norman stronghold, located on the River Derwent in the county of Cumbria, which was in danger of ruin and required immediate attention.
-Heavy rain and flooding occurred in December 2015, triggering erosion of the slope, resulting in the castle being at risk of collapse into the river below.
+The Grade 1 listed Cockermouth Castle was a 10th Century Norman stronghold.
+Located on the River Derwent in the county of Cumbria, the castle was in danger of ruin and required immediate attention.
+Heavy rain and flooding occurred in December 2015 This triggering erosion of the slope, resulting in the castle being at risk of collapse into the river below.

 The team braved all types of weather, rising river levels and a precariously balanced castle buttress, in order to complete the job, installing inclined drains, 200 soil nails and over 840m2 of Geobrugg’s new small diameter TECCO® G45/2 mesh.